timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

       3 | {"cpu": "cpu1", "host": "local", "location": "New York"}
 ```

-And instead of having three text columns populated with a small number of possible values, only a single integer will be used.
+And instead of having three text columns, one JSONB column is created.

 ## Next Steps